inmyth/mmm-java/README.md

 - happens on non-XRP currency
 - happens when the balance is 0

+Edit
+- transaction needs to have OfferSequence

 Summary
 - Sequence increases when we have OrderCreate, not necessarily OrderCreated
 - Any FinalFields with prices zero means order fully consumed.
 - Payment doesn't have our autobridge.
 But it has other people's autobridge with our order in it.
-- OC belogning to other don't have our autobridge either.
+- OC belonging to other don't have our autobridge either.
 See payment.
 - hash also appears in executedoffer so we can trace it back to orderbook
 - if our consuming orders leaves a remainder and is consumed then it is treated like our order is consumed
 - total consumed doesn't raise sequence